 - Clear Visibility with Polycarbonate

 Whereas, on the other hand, polycarbonate glass has resulted from bisphenol, which is an organic compound.
-Polycarbonate sheets are also used in the construction of commercial buildings and greenhouses because of their clear visibility.
+Polycarbonate roofing is also used in the construction of commercial buildings and greenhouses because of its clear visibility.
 This sort of mixture of glass and plastic sheets is also very durable, scratch-resistant, and weather-resistant.
 You can easily go for this option, too, while setting up a small greenhouse in your garden.

 Out Pick!
 Plexiglass is mostly recommended for greenhouse construction because it’s far more affordable than polycarbonate and even cutting, bending, or molding works better with an acrylic sheet as compared to polycarbonate.